Basic Universal Gear

 If you don’t have all these things, you can’t map and compass your way out of anything.
 Most people don’t have these skills, and use GPS these days.
 But, a compass is still useful for establishing direction with reasonable accuracy.
 I bring a compass, but I do not use it to orientate.

-However, I happen to disagree with those who say that a fire starter is essential survival gear because, to be frank, the chances of an average person being able to get a fire going in a pinch is just too iffy unless conditions are ideal.
-There are MANY keys to starting a fire…skill, local conditions, available dry tinder and fuel, and sufficient working light.
+However, we happen to disagree with those who say that a fire starter is essential survival gear because, to be frank, the chances of an average person being able to get a fire going under less than ideal conditions in a pinch is just too iffy.
+There are MANY keys to starting a fire…skill, local conditions, available dry tinder and fuel, and sufficient working light to get it all together.
 The ability to strike a match by no means guarantees success.
-You are more likely to spend a lot of frustrating time and calories which you could better be using making a shelter (more necessary in a survival situation.)
+You are more likely to spend a lot of frustrating time and calories which you could better be using making a shelter.

-Nonetheless I do bring a fire starter with me in all situations.
+Nonetheless Brian does bring a fire starter with him in all situations.
 They don’t weigh much, they could save your life, and they are good for peace of mind.
 They are, of course, necessary equipment for overnight hikes.

 A fire starter ideally should be easy to use, effective and reliable.
-Three general methods here…regular matches, lighters, and sort of flint striker or ‘metal match.’
-A lighter is, in my opinion, the most convenient and effective; the striker is the least convenient and effective, but operates when wet and never goes bad or runs out of fuel.
-I personally bring both…I no longer bring regular matches which are unreliable, even so called waterproof ones.
+Three general methods are available here…regular matches, lighters, and sort of flint striker or ‘metal match.’
+A lighter is, in our opinion, the most convenient and effective; the striker is the least convenient and effective, but operates when wet and never goes bad or runs out of fuel.
+We bring both…but we no longer bring regular matches which are unreliable, even so called waterproof ones.

 Space Blanket: Thin sheet of Mylar, weighs almost nothing and has about a dozen uses.
 Functions as a thermal blanket, as a shelter roof, as a tarp for catching water or as a signaling device.
-I have personally used it as an impromptu dry tent floor.
-VERY useful, I ALWAYS bring one on every hike.
+Brian has personally used one as an impromptu dry tent floor.
+VERY useful, we ALWAYS bring one on every hike.

 Police-style whistle: May come in handy signaling help if you get lost, can be heard from much further away than a human voice can.
 Very handy, along with a pair of white gloves, for directing traffic in the backcountry.
-I carry one (the whistle) but have never used it.
+Brian carries one (the whistle) but have never used it.

 Signal mirror: Can be used to signal passing ships or aircraft for help.
 Many survival manuals also note that you can start a fire with one.
 Plus, they can help keep you looking handsome in the bush.